If you want to play a game that wants nothing else but to milk your money then look no further than this game.

 Occasionally, when dueling other students, you will have the opportunity to play rock-paper-scissors – a timeless classic!
 You pick between three stances: aggressive, defensive, or sneaky (?), and if you win, you get to choose which spell you will cast.
 Exciting, no?
 No.

-And finally, there’s the dialogue mini-games where you pick one of three available responses.
+And finally, there are the dialogue mini-games where you pick one of three available responses.
 One is wrong, one is right, and one is “kinda right”.
 But much like the dueling mini-game, if you’ve got as many as two working brain cells, you stand no chance of losing.

 The RPG Elements